Available as of v2.1.0

 In the following diagram, a Kubernetes admin is trying to enforce a resource quota without Rancher.
 The admin wants to apply a resource quota that sets the same CPU and memory limit to every namespace in his cluster (

 Namespace 1-4) .
 However, in the base version of Kubernetes, each namespace requires a unique resource quota.
 The admin has to create four different resource quotas that have the same specs configured (

 Base Kubernetes: Unique Resource Quotas Being Applied to Each Namespace

 This set of values configures an overall resource limit for the project.
 If you try to add a new namespace to the project, Rancher uses the limits you’ve set to validate that the project has enough resources to accommodate the namespace.
-In other words, if you try to add a namespace to a project near its resource quota, Rancher blocks you from adding the namespace.
+In other words, if you try to move a namespace into a project near its resource quota, Rancher blocks you from moving the namespace.

 Namespace Default Limits:

 This value is the default resource limit available for each namespace.
-The project propagates the limit to each namespace.
+When the resource quota is set on the project level, this limit is automatically propagated to each namespace in the project.
 Each namespace is bound to this default limit unless you override it.